Diary

 A while back I told you that I sometimes go plunkers during my sitting exercises.
 My recent experiments indicate that other things can go plunkers too.
 In fact, just about anything can go plunkers if you really put your mind and some muscle into it.

-This project has been an epic undertaking and I have enlisted mommy to be my assistant for the experimentation phase.
+This project has been an epic undertaking, and I have enlisted Mommy to be my assistant for the experimentation phase.
 We conduct the experiments on the couch.
-We sit side by side and mommy pulls out toys from the bin and hands them to be one at a time.
+We sit side by side, and Mommy pulls out toys from the bin and hands them to me one at a time.
 These experiments really are much easier with an assistant.

 Baby on the couch with toys